bio-portfolio/bio-portfolio.github.io/blog/current-routine.md

 ### Prescriptions
 - Insurance covers medications
-- Frequent off-label use, formulation, or dose (e.g. Topical Dutasteride for male pattern baldness, low-dose Mirtazapine for occasional insomnia, SGLT2 inhibitor + ARB for heart and circulatory health)
+- Frequent off-label use, formulation, or dose (e.g. Topical Dutasteride for male pattern baldness, low-dose Mirtazapine for occasional sleeplessness, SGLT2 inhibitor + ARB for heart and circulatory health)
 - Longevity mecications are obtained through public hospitals and in-network doctors
 - Despite therapeutic potential and additional studies, generics are usually not re-labeled due to cost-benefit